tableau/extensions-api/docs/trex_sandbox_test.md

     ```

-3. Restart the local server (**npm start-sandbox**).
+3. Restart the local server (**npm run start-sandbox**).
 The local Sandboxed Extensions server only reads the configuration file at start up.
 Anytime you make changes to the `sandbox-config.json` file you need to stop and restart the server.

 ### Use the local sandbox path to the extension in the .trex file